thumbliner/thumbliner/guardiola.md

 ---

-### On Communication and Clarity
+### On Understanding
 - [ ] “If I can’t explain it clearly, I don’t understand it well enough myself.”
+- [ ] “I want players who are curious, who ask questions, who want to understand why we do things.”
 - [ ] “Understanding comes from repetition.
 We do things over and over until they become automatic.”
+- [ ] “The best players are the ones who understand what I want without me having to explain it a hundred times.”
 - [ ] “I talk to my players constantly.
 Before training, during training, after training.
 They need to hear the message repeatedly.”
-- [ ] “Body language is as important as words.
-Players watch everything you do.”

 ---